 Attend Networking Events

 We might be engulfed in the digital age, but face-to-face networking still holds great importance in the world of business marketing.
 Do a quick search on any relevant networking events in your area, and make the effort to attend them.
-How do you measure the success of networking, you might ask?
+How do you measure the success of business networking, you might ask?
 How many business cards you’ve handed out, of course!

 Don’t have time to physically go to networking events?
 Then participate in online networking activities instead.
 LinkedIn is the leader in social networking for professionals, so make the effort to be active there and on similar platforms.